glasnt/pycon2020-tutorial/README.md

 gcloud secrets versions access latest --secret SUPERPASS && echo ""
 ```

-⚠️ The secrets do not themselves contain a newline character, so without the `echo` at the end, the values would be harder to copy from the output.

 ## Automate deployment

 In this section, you will create a copy of the sample application as your own GitHub fork, and automate deployments when to merge code.
 This step moves away from a static copy of the sample application into a living copy.